FusionAuth/fusionauth-site/site/_posts/2021-06-09-announcing-fusionauth-1-28.md

 Once a link has been created between the external identity provider and FusionAuth, the linking strategy doesn't apply to future logins.

-{% include _image.liquid src="/assets/img/blogs/release-1-28/identity-linking.png" alt="Configuring identity linking on the Google Identity Provider." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/release-1-28/identity-linking.png" alt="Configuring identity linking on the Google identity provider." class="img-fluid" figure=false %}

-You can configure linking options for every Identity Provider except for HYPR.
+You can configure linking options for every identity provider except for HYPR.
 This feature is included in the community edition.

-## New Identity Providers
+## New identity providers

-Speaking of Identity Providers, this release includes quite a few.
-The new Identity Providers available in FusionAuth version 1.28 include:
+Speaking of identity providers, this release includes quite a few.
+The new identity providers available in FusionAuth version 1.28 include:

 * Epic Games
 * Nintendo (not included in 1.28.0, but planned for a patch release)